It doesn’t take a genius to understand why people would want to find some other stores like Macy’s.

 Macy’s Backstage is essentially a clearance center where they can try to sell any merchandise that didn’t move last year by listing it at a lower price point.

-If you don’t mind shopping for last year’s styles, it’s a great way to score a good deal on the same brand names and product lines they carry at the flagship store.
+If you don’t mind shopping for last year’s styles (or shopping in person, as they don’t offer as much selection with their online shopping), it’s a great place to score a good deal on the same brand names and product lines they carry at the flagship store.

 Nordstrom Rack